 As you can see the “pros” far outweigh the few “cons” of the Chicco NextFit.
 And while there is no such thing as a perfect carseat, the Chicco NextFit is clearly a well-designed and well-thought-out convertible.
 Nothing on the NextFit seems cheap or flimsy or lacking in any way.
 Yes, it’s heavy and bulky but it’s clearly a good quality, high-end carseat.
 The premium padding is the ultimate icing on the cake, in my opinion.
 If you want your child to feel like he or she is sitting on a cloud – the NextFit can definitely deliver.
 Of course, the best advice for any carseat is to try before you buy, whenever that’s possible.
 If that just isn’t an option for you then keep in mind that ordering directly from Amazon will usually give you the benefit of free shipping and free returns if it doesn’t work out for some reason.

 Please see Alicia’s NextFit Follow-Up Review for additional info and comments relating to daily usage, child comfort, etc. (basically, all the things I wasn’t able to cover in this review because I don’t have children small enough to use a convertible).
+Keep in mind that there have been updates and revisions made since the product was first released and since Alicia wrote her follow-up review.
+These updates were made in response to feedback that Chicco received from parents using the NextFit.
+Kudos to Chicco for listening to customer feedback and making changes to address specific issues.

 Thank you to Chicco USA for providing the NextFit sample used in this review.
 No other compensation was provided and the opinions and comments are entirely my own!